 - Odessa High School

-The Ector County ISD Board of Trustees held a workshop by video conference on the evening of May 12.
+The Ector County ISD Board of Trustees held its June workshop on the 14th.
 A recap of the agenda is below.

-- Verification of Compliance with Open Meeting Law.
+- Verification of compliance with open meetings requirements.

 - There was no public comment.